-The Self-employment Income Support Scheme (SEISS) has been introduced to support self-employed individuals (including members of partnerships) who have lost income due to coronavirus (COVID-19).
+The Self-employment Income Support Scheme (SEISS) was introduced to support self-employed individuals (including members of partnerships) who have lost income due to coronavirus (COVID-19).

-This new scheme will allow the self-employed to apply for a grant of 80% of their average profits up to a maximum of £2,500 per month.
+This scheme allows the self-employed to apply for a grant of 80% of their average profits up to a maximum of £7,500 covering three months’ worth of profits.
 To calculate your average income, HMRC will look at your last three tax returns.
 If you have not traded for three years HMRC will take the average of the tax returns you have submitted.

 To be eligible for the scheme you must have taxable profits of less than £50,000, make the majority of your income from self-employment and have filed a 2018/19 tax return.
-The government has given late filers until 23rd April to get their tax return submitted.
+The government gave late filers until 23rd April to get their tax return submitted.